 The Great Miami Bikeway offers beautiful views of the river like this one just south of downtown Dayton.

-- After a short break in the trail, Middletown offers 9.1 miles of trail with open views of the Great Miami.
-Take a break to watch the planes and skydivers land at the regional airport.
+After a short break in the trail, enjoy another 9.1 miles of trail with open views of the Great Miami River, just a couple of blocks from artsy downtown Middletown.
+Rest at Bicentennial Commons’ River Center or take a break to watch the planes and skydivers land at the regional airport.

-- Another 10 miles of bike trail begin just north of Hamilton in Rentschler Forest Metropark.
-Along the way, stop by historic German Village, Hamilton’s new Marcum Park, and the Fitton Center for the Arts.
-Or climb to the opposite river bank to Pyramid Hill Sculpture Park.
+Another 10 miles of bike trail begin just north of Hamilton in Rentschler Forest Metropark.
+Along the way, stop by historic German Village; Hamilton’s Marcum Park, named one of the five Great Public Spaces by the American Planning Association; and the Fitton Center for the Arts.
+Or climb the opposite river bank to Pyramid Hill Sculpture Park.